 Scope of items

-The archive consists of the records of the College Art Association from 1911 to the present.
+The archive consists of the records of CAA from 1911 to the present.
 The archive includes administrative files, audio-visual materials (such as audiotapes and videotapes), committee files, correspondence, minutes, photographs, and printed materials.
 The archive reflects CAA’s mission.

 Access Policy and Procedures

 CAA’s archive is accessible to staff and to qualified scholarly researchers at the graduate level and above.
 Requests for access should be sent via email for review by the Executive Director, and they should include a brief summary of the research project, an outline of sources already consulted, and a curriculum vitae or résumé.
 Access is granted at the discretion of archive staff and certain archival material may be restricted.
 Researchers must read, fill out, and sign the Procedures Governing the Use of Unpublished Material prior to conducting research.
 By doing so, the researcher agrees to the terms and conditions stated therein.